 How much does Instacart cost?

 There’s no simple formula to tell how much Instacart costs.
 You can place the same order at different times and have a slightly different total.
 That’s because what you pay is based on three different factors:

 1. Delivery + service fees

-You get your first order delivered for free, but after that, Instacart delivery fees start at $3.99, and they’re based on the size of your order and when you want your order delivered.
+You get your first order delivered for free, but after that, Instacart delivery fees start at $3.99 for orders of $35 or more.
+You pay a delivery fee based on the size of your order and when you want your order delivered.

 The fees can go up quite a bit if you order during busy times, but Instacart makes this clear when you place your order.
 Sunday is the busiest day on Instacart.
 During the week, between the hours of 3-6, can be really busy too.